-I regularly appear on the BBC radio wales programmes, Science Cafe and Eleri Sion Show.
+I occasionally appear on the BBC radio wales programmes, Science Cafe and Eleri Sion Show.
 I have served as guest judge for the national Debating Matters competition.
 Engaging with the public is fun and I have been lucky enough to do it in several pubs with Ignite Cardiff and Bright Club.

 I love music and play the lute.
 Part of me thinks that makes me closer to a renaissance astronomer, like Galileo.

 For more details about my public talks, conference talks, workshop and project involved with, look at my professional CV/Resumé.